Phosphatidylserine is a fatty substance called a phospholipid. It covers and protects the cells in your brain and carries messages between them.

 Phosphatidylserine is taken to try to prevent memory loss and mental decline that may occur as you get older.

-Several studies suggest that it may boost your brainpower.
+Several studies suggest that it may boost your brain power.
 People who took the supplement scored higher on short-term memory, mood, and concentration tests.
 For example, they could better recall names and objects.
-But much more research is needed to confirm these results.
+Much more research is needed to confirm these results.

 Scientists have used phosphatidylserine in studies to treat symptoms of Alzheimer's disease.
-But there is not enough evidence that phosphatidylserine is of any help in treating this condition.
+Again, there is not enough evidence that phosphatidylserine is of any help in treating this condition.

 Can you get phosphatidylserine naturally from foods?

 The supplement used in early studies was made from brain cells taken from cattle.
-However, there are concerns that such a source could spread the virus that causes mad cow disease to people.
-So scientists have developed a type of phosphatidylserine from plant sources such as soy.
+Because of concerns about mad cow disease, an infectious disease that affects the brain tissue of cattle, scientists have developed a type of phosphatidylserine from plant sources such as soy or cabbage.

 What are the risks of taking phosphatidylserine?

 Many people can take the soy-derived supplement without any side effects.
-It is likely safe up to 600 milligrams a day for no more than 10 days.
+Research is still preliminary but it is likely safe up to 600 milligrams a day for no more than 10 days.
 Side effects are more common at doses of 300 milligrams and above.
 They may include:

 However, optimal doses of phosphatidylserine have not been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to establish a standard dose.